Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h4>Step 4</h4>

-- We ssh into our vagrant key folder to which is within the `ubuntu Linux`
+- We ssh into our vagrant key folder to which is within the `ubuntu Linux`.
-- Now we are our in our vagrant file, and we need to `ls` and `cd` onto our app folder
+- Now we are our in our vagrant file, and we need to `ls` and `cd` onto our app folder.

 <h2>Iteration to use within our terminal to implement sparta app</h2>

 <h3>Changing our Vagrantfile</h3>

-- We add the configure code to implement the changes within our app and access the folder
+- We add the configure code to implement the changes within our app and access the folder.
-- Syncing the app folder
+- Syncing the app folder.

 `config.vm.synced_folder "app", "/home/vagrant/app"`